hpaulj/argparse_issues/argparse.rst

    * add_help_ - Add a -h/--help option to the parser (default: ``True``)

+   * args_default_to_positional_ - Parse unrecognized arguments as
+     positionals, as opposed to optionals (default: False).

 The following sections describe how each of these are used.